 Membership: Society for Cinema and Media Studies, Association for Asian Studies

 Editorial Board: Journal of Cinema and Media Studies, Transformative Works and Cultures, The Velvet Light Trap, Fandom and the Humanities book series (Palgrave MacMillan)

 Steering Committee: Fan and Audience Studies Special Interest Group, Society for Cinema and Media Studies, 2016-2018.

 Co-Organizer & Online Coordinator: Fan Studies Network North America Conference, 2017-2022

-Reviewer: Convergence; Tourism Geographies; Journal of Cinema and Media Studies; Convergence; New Media & Society; Women’s Studies in Communication; Continuum; Plaridel Journal; Intensities: The Journal of Cult Media; Journal of Fandom Studies; [in]Transition; Genre en series; Palabra Clave; Participations; Transformative Works and Cultures; In Media; Society for Cinema and Media Studies; Fan Studies Network North America; Routledge; Oxford University Press; University of Iowa Press; Peter Lang.
+Reviewer: Convergence; Tourism Geographies; Journal of Cinema and Media Studies; Convergence; New Media & Society; Women’s Studies in Communication; Continuum; Plaridel Journal; Intensities: The Journal of Cult Media; Journal of Fandom Studies; [in]Transition; Genre en series; Palabra Clave; Participations; Transformative Works and Cultures; In Media; Routledge; Oxford University Press; University of Iowa Press; Peter Lang.

 Department of Media Studies, University of Virginia